shelleywong/shelleywong.github.io/index.md

   * ParkCore is a parking solution that connects local homeowners near Chico State with students, faculty, and staff through the rental of driveways as personal parking spaces.
   * Mobile application built in Flutter, for Android and iOS.

+* Repo Generation Tool:
+  * A cross-platform (web, Android) application for students to generate a private GitHub or GitLab repo in a course organization or group.
+  * The app works with the the GitHub API and GitLab API
+  * Built with Flutter and Go

 * Cluster Web Portal:
   * A web application for students to add, remove, and keep track of SSH keys associated with their account.
   * Built with Django, Foundation, CSS, HTML, and a SQLite database.